|

 when I was nearing ten.
 I don't remember much about Kiddieland but do recall

-the Little Dipper and the kiddie cars that went in circles.
+the Little Dips and the kiddie cars that went in circles.
 As I got older my

 days were spent along the Midway with my friends.
 Riding the Dips was always my